 Set Expectations for Your Visit

-Santa Monica is expecting a busy summer and as businesses catch up with hiring staff and changing operations, we ask that you be patient and allow for some flexibility in your travel and activity plans.
+As businesses catch up with hiring staff and changing operations, we ask that you be patient and allow for some flexibility in your travel and activity plans.
+The Santa Monica community welcomes visitors with kindness and appreciates it when visitors return the favor.
+Show generosity to local businesses and do your part to preserve the long-term prosperity of the locations you visit.

 If you must bring a vehicle, please read our parking page for more information.